mbaske/ml-audio-sensor/README.md

 **Don't forget to copy your updated settings with 'Copy Component' while still in play mode.
 Back in editor mode, save them with 'Paste Component Values'.**

-Note that any changes which result in a different observation size can cause errors if the agent is in training or inference mode, because the model then no longer matches the new settings.
+Note that any changes which result in a different observation size can cause errors while the agent is in training or inference mode, because the model then no longer matches the new settings.

 Calibration creates some overhead at each sampling step and should be disabled during training.
 <br/><br/>